Page 1 of 2

 - Working With Data

-With the rise of "big data" as a serious application stats and statistical languages are also becoming more important.
-If you have used SPSS, SAS, Mathematica or Maple to do stats then it is worth looking at R as an alternative - if only because it is free.
-If you are considering becoming involved in "big data" then starting out with R is a good idea.
+With the rise of "big data" as a serious application, stats and statistical languages are also becoming more important.
+If you have used SPSS, SAS, Mathematica or Maple to do stats, then it is worth looking at R as an alternative - if only because it is free.
+If you are considering becoming involved in "big data", starting out with R is a good idea.

 First - how to characterise R?

-The most important thing to realise is that R isn't a particularly ground breaking language - but does have some facilities that you might consider strange if you know a classical object oriented language like C# or Java.
+The most important thing to realise is that R isn't a particularly ground-breaking language, but it does have some facilities that you might consider strange if you know a classical object-oriented language like C# or Java.
 It is targeted at a fairly narrow set of tasks and as such its real power comes from having a range of functions that do statistical analysis and many users can get all the results they need without ever worrying about any programming aspects of R.

 Overall the language can be written in a procedural style with a very strong leaning towards the functional style.
-It is often said that R is object-oriented but this is more wishful thinking on behalf of its supporters than any real facilities provided.
+It is often said that R is object-oriented, but this is more wishful thinking on behalf of its supporters than any real facilities provided.
 In reality it calls everything an object and provides a manual type system that is used to work out which form of a function should be used to process the data.
-This could be called polymorphism but you could just as well call it dynamic generics or something similar.
+This could be called "polymorphism", but you could just as well call it "dynamic generics" or something similar.
 Essentially it provides function overloading based on the first parameter.
-What is surprising is that this simple scheme coupled with the user friendly form of the List do turn out to be quite powerful and easy to use.
+What is surprising is that this simple scheme, coupled with the user friendly form of the List, turns out to be quite powerful and easy to use.

-For example the entities referred to in R as objects don't have properties and methods that are specified by compound names.
-If L is a List (see later) you write length(L) and not L.length() to retrieve its length.
+For example, the entities referred to in R as objects don't have properties and methods that are specified by compound names.
+If L is a List (covered in the next article in this series) you write length(L) and not L.length() to retrieve its length.